dpirohov/weatherApi/README.md

-# weatherApi
-Genesis se-school-5 test task
+Test task for genesis se-school #5